Earthsong Explorers

 Jamie is a mother of three who always dreamed of a better way of life for her children – one rooted in community, alternative education, and a strong connection to nature.
 She and her family lived this vision in Costa Rica, and upon moving back to North Carolina, Jamie was determined to bring that dream to life in Hickory.
 Not only did her own children need it, but she felt the local community was yearning for it too.
 Jamie is a certified Forest School Teacher through the Forest School Teacher Institute and a graduate of Davidson College.
 Her passions include healthy living, alternative healing modalities, conscious parenting, and of course, spending time in nature!

 Sarah is a mother of two with a Bachelor of Science in Fermentation from Cornell University.
 A former professional brewer, she brings a love of fermentation, horticulture, and the outdoors into everything she does.
-Sarah has gained hands-on experience in teaching, traditional crafts, and bushcraft through her work at the Ithaca Children's Garden.
+Sarah has gained hands-on experience in teaching, traditional crafts, and bushcraft through her work at the Ithaca Children's Garden and her certification course in Wilderness First Aid.
 She now spends her days tending her food forest, expanding her nursery, and caring for her menagerie of animals.
 Passionate about lifelong learning and self-sufficiency, Sarah is dedicated to sharing her homesteading knowledge and nurturing a love of learning in the next generation.

 🎉 Exciting News!